FMCarp/Web-Frontend-Portfolio/README.md

 They were mainly designed as a dashboard for various online sensors and IoT connected devices.
 They were deployed on AWS EC2 servers or on single board computers (e.g. Raspberry-Pi).

+Some web interfaces are hosted by IoT devices themselves to allow for setup and configuration.

 #
 #